wireapp/helium/README.md

 </dependencies>
 ```

-Create a `LoginClient`, passing a Java WS RS http client previously created, then obtain the users' token
+Create a `LoginClient`, passing a JAX-RS (e.g. Jersey Client) http client previously created, then obtain the user's token
 with the login call.
-Then, create a `API` instance with the same http-client and the users' token.
+Then, create a `API` instance with the same http-client and the user's token.

 ## How to build the project